zh-jq/cadence/README.md

 Cadence is a fast and flexible way to emit Statsd metrics from your application.

+## About this fork

+This repo is a fork of cadence with client level flush support.

 ## Features

 * [Support](https://docs.rs/cadence/) for emitting counters, timers, histograms, distributions,